backtrace-labs/bcd/README.md

 	if (bcd_init(&config, &error) == -1)
 		goto fatal;

 	/* Initialize a handle to BCD.
-This is called by every thread. */ if (bcd_attach(&bcd, &error) == -1)
+This should be called by every thread interacting with BCD. */ if (bcd_attach(&bcd, &error) == -1)
 		goto fatal;